LizhenQiao/serverless-flask-eventSchedule-app/readme.md

 # Introduction

-<h4>A serverless event schedule list application which have Remind, Friends and Appointments functions, which aims to improve the efficiency of work.</h4>
+<h4>A serverless event schedule list application which have Remind, Friends and Appointments functions,  aims to improve the efficiency of work.</h4>

 **Functions**
 The details will be shown in the _Detail_ part.